biocryst/CCParams/README.md

 ```

 4. Run *ProcessDimerACoords.py*.
 This step will convert CC fragment coordinates from file
-*dimer_a_unique_0.2.pkl* into 'extended' parametrization and test the reconstruction accuracy.
+*dimer_a_unique_0.2.pkl* into 'extended' parameterization and test the reconstruction accuracy.
 The results will be stored in the file *dimer_a_params_coords.pkl*.

 Expected output (cf. Fig 3c):